Hayato people

 The Hayato (隼人), which is Japanese for "falcon-people", were a people of ancient Japan who lived in the Satsuma and Ōsumi regions of southern Kyushu during the Nara period.
-They frequently resisted Yamato rule.
-After their subjugation they became subjects of the government under Ritsuryō, and the Ministry of the Military had an office known as the (隼人司, Hayato-shi) in charge of their governance.
+They frequently resisted the Yamato Kingship.

+After their subjugation, they became subjects of the government under Ritsuryō, and the Ministry of the Military maintained an office known as the (隼人司, Hayato-shi) responsible for their governance.
 The name also came into use by samurai as a title, (隼人助, Hayato no suke).

 In modern times, Hayato is a Japanese male given name.

-History and culture
+History

 The Hayato might have been the same as the Kumaso group of around the same time, but while the Kumaso are mentioned in the more legendary portions of the Nihon Shoki, the Hayato are recorded in various historical texts until the beginning of the Heian period.
 Though the Kumaso are generally portrayed as rebellious, the Hayato are listed among the attendants of emperors and princes from as early as Emperor Nintoku's reign.
 This, along with a mention of Hayato crying before the grave of Emperor Yūryaku after his death, suggests that the Hayato were naturalized as personal servants by the late 7th century.

 Even after pledging allegiance to the Japanese court, the Hayato continued to resist its rule.
-After the establishment of Ōsumi Province in 713, the Ōsumi Hayato fought back in 720 with the Hayato Rebellion, but were defeated in 721 by an army led by Ōtomo no Tabito.
+After the establishment of Ōsumi Province in 713, the Ōsumi Hayato fought back in 720 with the Hayato rebellion, but were defeated in 721 by an army led by Ōtomo no Tabito.
 The Handen-Shūju system was implemented in their lands in 800.
-The population of Yamato immigrants in Kagoshima Prefecture in the early 8th century has been estimated at around 9,000 people and one-seventh of the total population.
-By this estimate, the Hayato population of the time can be calculated as consisting of around 54,000 people (not including Hayato emigrants to Honshū).
+The population of Yamato immigrants in Kagoshima Prefecture in the early 8th century has been estimated at approximately 9000, one-seventh of the total population.
+By this estimate, the Hayato population of the time can be calculated as consisting of around 54,000 people, not including Hayato emigrants to Honshū.

-The Hayato were made to emigrate to the Kinai region, and were active in the protection of the court, the arts, sumo, and bamboo work.
+The Hayato were compelled to emigrate to the Kinai and were active in protecting the court, the arts, sumo, and bamboo work.
 Many lived in Yamashiro Province, in the south of modern Kyoto.
 There remains an area called Ōsumi (大住) in Kyōtanabe, Kyoto, where many Ōsumi Hayato lived.
 These were the Hayato governed by the Hayato-shi.